jefftam1234/CodeBaseRag/README.md

 **CodeBaseRag** is a local Recency-Based Aggregation (RAG) system designed to work with codebases written in Python, R, and JavaScript.
 It integrates with Qdrant for vector search and supports a variety of document formats, including PDF, HTML, Markdown, and JSON.

-## Be aware
-- Currently it does not free the Ollama instance upon exit of the program.
-This is a known issue and will be fixed in the future.
-Right now you have to manually kill the process after use to free up GPU VRAM.

 ## Features

 - **Multi-Language Support**: Works with Python, R, and JavaScript codebases.